talkable/talkable-docs/source/advanced_features/shopify_coupons_auto_sync.rst

 Shopify Price Rule ID
 ~~~~~~~~~~~~~~~~~~~~~

-Talkable allows to assign custom Price Rule ID to a coupon list.
-This might be helpful if you want to deviate from our default Price Rule settings, e.g. restrict price rule to a group of customers or kinds of products.
+Talkable allows you to assign a custom Price Rule ID to a coupon list.
+This might be helpful if you want to deviate from our default Price Rule settings, e.g. restrict codes to a group of customers or group of products.

 It is recommended to create a new Price Rule in Shopify if there is a need to use a custom one, instead of editing the Price Rule generated by Talkable.

 .. warning::
-  Talkable validates Price Rule attached to the coupon list.
-There are certain Price Rule attributes that must match coupon list configuration.
+  Talkable validates the Price Rule attached to a coupon list.
+There are certain Price Rule attributes that must match the coupon list configuration.
   These include:

   `value` - must correspond to coupon list amount